Joseph Addai: College career

 In 2004, he rushed for 680 yards on 101 carries and caught 24 passes for 294 yards, scoring a total of seven touchdowns.
 He stood out against the Alabama Crimson Tide in a 26-10 Tiger Stadium victory on November 13.
 He led the team in rushing with 99 yards and added another 46 yards receiving, as well as scoring two of the three Tiger touchdowns. for the day.
-The following week, he teamed with Alley Broussard (250 yards on 26 carries) to lead the Tigers to a 27-24 victory over the Ole Miss Rebels.
+The following week, he teamed with Alley Broussard (250 yards on 26 carries) to lead the Tigers to a 27–24 victory over the Ole Miss Rebels.
 Addai's 107 yards was part of an impressive 360 yard ground attack by the Tigers.

 During his senior season, Addai led the team with 911 rushing yards on 187 carries, scoring nine touchdowns.
-The highlight of the regular season was a 21-17 victory over the Florida Gators in front of a record-setting 92,402 crowd.
+The highlight of the regular season was a 21–17 victory over the Florida Gators in front of a record-setting 92,402 crowd.
 Addai sealed the victory for LSU with a three-yard touchdown run with 6:27 remaining on the clock.
 His career-best effort combined 156 yards rushing on 32 carries with 37 yards receiving on 3 catches.

-On October 22, 2005, in a match against Auburn, Addai ran for 105 yards as the Tigers ended Auburn's winning streak that year by a score of 20-17.
+On October 22, 2005, in a game against Auburn, Addai ran for 105 yards as the Tigers ended Auburn's winning streak that year by a score of 20–17.
 A crowd of 92,664 watched in Tiger Stadium.

 Addai completed his tenure at LSU with a game in the Chick-fil-A Peach Bowl.
-In the Tigers' 40-3 victory over the Miami Hurricanes, he gained a total of 135 yards and two touchdowns.
+In the Tigers' 40–3 victory over the Miami Hurricanes, he gained a total of 135 yards and two touchdowns.